John Custis Sr.: Emigrant, planter and politician

-Personal life and controversy
+Personal life

 Custis married three times, and each marriage brought additional land.
 His first wife, the widow Elizabeth Robinson Eyer, bore one son, John Custis III, before her death two or three years later.
 Custis married the thrice-widowed Alicia Travellor Burdett Walker in 1656.
 They lived at her father's house, which Custis had purchased from Thomas Burdett while patenting land next to it.
 During the 1670s, Custis built a 3-storey brick house that he named "Arlington" on Old Plantation Creek in Northampton County, which one historian presumes was named after the Custis family home in Gloucestershire.
 It was possibly the finest mansion erected in the Chesapeake Bay area during the 17th century (rivaled only by Governor Berkeley's Green Spring plantation near the colonial capital at Jamestown).
 However, Alicia died by 1680, when John Custis married the twice widowed Tabitha Scarburgh Smart Brown, who had inherited land from her father Edmund Scarburgh (one of the Eastern Shore's leading planters and former speaker of the House of Burgesses).
 Tabitha already had borne a daughter who married Custis' nephew.
 However, the marriage grew rocky over Custis' management of Tabitha's property (and her daughter's prospective inheritance).